 Even at extremely close ranges the BlastSax were able to contain the round.
 The BlastSax were able to offer excellent protection against this calibre of weapon.

-And even when grenades landed on or very close to BlastSax they were able to absorb all the fragmentation.
+And even when grenades landed on or very close to BlastSax they were able to absorb the fragmentation.

 BlastSax were also tested by an army bomb squad in the USA.

 Their report concluded: "This trial seemed to prove the effectiveness of the BlastSax in a blast mitigation roll, more specifically in reducing the blast wave and capturing the fragmentation for forensics.

 "The bags absorbed water very quickly and were deployed very quickly.
 While prepping charges, no water loss occurred.
 In an urban environment, BlastSax would have limited the damage to surrounding buildings and other structures.
 They would also be effective as an aide or a first line of defence in case something inadvertently went off while waiting for the Disposal Unit.
 BlastSax proved 100% effective for this trial."

 The report added: “The BlastSax system could prove effective against unexploded ordnance, IEDs, small incendiary devices, small dirty bombs (when the water used is combined with a tropical bleach) and other small scale Homeland Security threats.”